Eschatologue/CM_wiki/docs/class/paladin/vengeance.md

 ### Level 20: Avenging Angel

 As a **:rsc-b: Bonus Action**{ .rsc }, you gain the following benefits for 10 minutes.
-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

 ***Flight.*** You sprout spectral wings on your back.
 You have a Fly Speed equal to your **:rsc-spd: Speed**{ .em } and can Hover.